Thembisa63/Thembisa63.github.io/README.md

 - Teams should focus on improving shot accuracy and key pass statistics to enhance striker performance.
 - More focus should be given to strikers who can efficiently convert opportunities into goals.

+# Project 2

+## Exploratory Data Analysis On Retail Sales

+### Project Overview

+This project focuses on performing an Exploratory Data Analysis (EDA) of retail sales data using Python.
+The primary objective was to analyze the dataset to uncover key insights about sales trends, customer behavior, and product performance, and to provide data-driven recommendations for improving retail operations.

+### Data Sources

+Retail sales dataset: The primary dataset used for this analysis is the retail_sales_dataset.csv containing detailed information about about the sales.

+## Tools Used

+- Programming Language: Python
+- Development Environment: Jupyter Notebook
+- Libraries: Pandas, NumPy, Matplotlib, Seaborn, Statsmodels, Scikit-learn

+## Data Cleaning

+- Checking for duplicates
+- Checking for missing values
+- Checking for correct datatypes in each column

+## Findings

+Top Products: Certain products, like electronics consistently outperformed others in terms of revenue and volume.
+Customer Behavior: High purchase rates among certain customer segments(those who earn more) were observed suggesting loyalty opportunities

+### Recommendations

+- Focus marketing campaigns on peak sales periods to maximize revenue.
+- Promote top-performing products like electronics and explore bundling strategies with complementary items.
+- Implement a loyalty program to reward high-value customers and encourage repeat purchases.

+# Project 3

+# Customer Segmentation Analysis

+# Project Overview

+This project involves analyzing customer data to identify distinct customer groups using K-Means Clustering.
+The goal was to leverage segmentation insights to drive targeted marketing strategies and improve customer experience.

+### Data Sources